 - Shake well until the baking soda dissolves in the water completely.

-- Then heavily spray the mixture on all the infected clothes.
+- Then heavily spray the mixture on all the infected outfits.

-- Load the washing machine with the clothes and set the water temperature to hot.
+- Load the washing machine with clothing and set the water temperature to hot.

 Drying the Clothes

-- After you have washed the infected clothes, avoid tumble drying them.
+- After you have washed the infected outfits, avoid tumble-drying.

 - If possible, hang the clothes in direct sunlight.
 The UV rays of the sun will effectively kill any mold that might still be left.

-- In case the day is not sunny, air dry the clothes in a well-ventilated room.
+- In case the day is not sunny, air dry the garments in a well-ventilated room.

 - You can also switch on the fan to ease the airflow in the room and decrease the humidity.